top of page

 Sophie Waimon

-I am a junior at Washington University in St. Louis studying Anthropology: Global Health and Environment with a minor in Spanish.
+I graduated from Washington University in St. Louis studying Anthropology: Global Health and Environment with a minor in Spanish.
 I hope to complete an MD/MPH program in the future.
 I am interested in how social and Enironmental factors shape human health and am passionate about providing health care that considers the many social determinants of health.

 In my free time, you'll probably find me in a theatre working tech crew for a production.
 I also enjoying hiking, spending time outdoors, and baking!